 You should use a strong password, which honestly most of us don’t do unless we have to.
 Strong passwords are usually long strings of letters and numbers that are just painful to enter.
 But come on, don’t just use the name of your dog or your favorite sports team.
 Give the hackers a little challenge at least.
 Changing common vowels out for letters or punctuation is a common enough trick that it’s pretty useless.
 At the very least, choose a phrase that’s deliberately spelled wrong or out of order.

 In order to really get the best result though, you’ll need to be using the latest security.
 If your router is on the older side, it may not support anything but WEP security, but that method was cracked so long ago that you may as well be using nothing.
-The current method is WPA2.
+The current method is WPA2, at least for now.
+WPA3 is right around the corner, though.
 If you’re not using WPA2, you should be, and if your router doesn’t support WPA2, consider upgrading your router.
 Any of your hardware made after 2008 should support it.
+Most routers you can buy today will support WPA3, although it may be up to a year before you see that upgradeability.
+Older routers should be replaced after WPA3 comes out.

 The lure of “Mixed Mode”